benckx/liquibase-jooq-codegen-example/README.md

 </databaseChangeLog>
 ```

-In the Gradle build, add a task that is going to run before Kotlin compilation:
+In the Gradle build, add a task that will run before Kotlin compilation:

 ```groovy
 tasks.getByPath("compileKotlin").doFirst {